Accelerating College Opportunity

 EST is currently accepting juniors in high school for our free college access program on a first-come, first-serve basis.
 Let us help you compete for admissions and scholarships to selective and highly selective four-year colleges.

 If it is in your heart/means and you would like to contribute financially, please consider helping out with a donation.

-The following organizations are proud supporters of Educational Student Tours.
+The following organizations are proud supporters of Educating Students Together.
 Along with our donors, they continue to help our nonprofit make a difference in our community.

 The Hale Foundation

 Matthew and Roberta Jenkins Foundation